BRIDGES: Academic Leadership for Women

 NC State BRIDGES Graduates

-This year marked the 20th year that Bridges has provided a professional development experience for women at universities across North Carolina.
+This year marked the 21st year that BRIDGES has provided a professional development experience for women at universities across North Carolina.
 NC State has had over 150 graduates in the past twenty years.

 Please see the BRIDGES Graduates page for the list of graduates.